-Build a cost-effective, secure hybrid workplace environment.
+Build a cost-effective, secure online collaboration environment

-Why are companies adopting hybrid work policies?
+Why are companies maintaining hybrid work policies?

 And if you haven’t already, the first step to take is to implement Microsoft Teams as your communications hub to facilitate:

 - Chat and collaboration

 Your ability to provide your workforce with a secure, in-office experience, from anywhere, at any time may begin with Microsoft Teams but it doesn’t stop here.

 SharePoint and OneDrive can improve your company’s online collaboration